paul-kline/kjhk-charts/README.md

 # kjhk-charts
-Generate and view music played on KJHK.
+This page generates an aggregation of information about the music played on KJHK for the given interval of time.
+Useful for creating charts info.

-View live:
+View live here:
  https://paul-kline.github.io/kjhk-charts/